kenzanlabs/capstan/gcp/DNSTLSOauth2.md

 1. Create a [Managed Zone](https://cloud.google.com/dns/quickstart)
 2. Record the zone name
-3. Update the following terraform attributes:
+3. Update the following terraform attributes in `variables.tf`:
-   1. X with With the zone name
+   1. `gcp_dns_zonename` with With the zone name
-   2. Y with the full domain name for spinnaker user experience like spinnaker.$DOMAIN
+   2. `ux_fqdn` with the full domain name for spinnaker user experience like spinnaker.$DOMAIN, do not add protocal (AKA http or https)
-   3. x with the full domain name for Spinnaker API  like spinnaker-api.$DOMAIN
+   3. `api_fqdn` with the full domain name for Spinnaker API  like spinnaker-api.$DOMAIN, do not add protocal (AKA http or https)

 DONE